revgrid/revgrid/etc/revgrid.api.md

 // @public (undocumented)
 export class Column implements ColumnInterface {
     // @internal
-    constructor(_gridProperties: GridProperties, schemaColumn: SchemaModel.Column);
+    constructor(_gridSettings: GridSettings, schemaColumn: SchemaModel.Column);
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration addProperties(properties: Partial<ColumnProperties>): void;
     // (undocumented)
     checkColumnAutosizing(force: boolean): boolean;
     // @internal (undocumented)
     getValueFromDataRow(dataRow: DataModel.DataRow): DataModel.DataValue;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration getWidth(): number;
     // (undocumented)
+    getWidth(): number;
+    // (undocumented)
     readonly index: number;
     // (undocumented)
     readonly name: string;
     // (undocumented)
-    get properties(): ColumnProperties;
-    // (undocumented)
     readonly schemaColumn: SchemaModel.Column;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
+    // Warning: (ae-forgotten-export) The symbol "MergableColumnSettings" needs to be exported by the entry point public-api.d.ts get settings(): MergableColumnSettings;
     // (undocumented)
     setWidth(width: number | undefined): boolean;
     // (undocumented)